cedx/akismet.js/README.md

   Options:

     -h, --help            output usage information
     -V, --version         output the version number
-    -p, --port <port>        port that the reverse proxy should run on [3000] -h, --host <host>        host that the reverse proxy should run on [0.0.0.0] -r, --redirect <url>     the URL to redirect when a request is unhandled --silent                 silence the log output from the server
+    -p, --port <port>     port that the server should run on [3000] -h, --host <host>     host that the server should run on [0.0.0.0] -r, --redirect <url>  the URL to redirect when a request is unhandled --silent              silence the log output from the server
 ```

 ## License